Waste container: Designs

 Trash cans are typically made of steel or plastic (most commonly polyethylene), although some are made of wood or wicker.

-A pedal bin is a container with a lid operated by a foot pedal.
+A pedal bin is a container with a lid operated by a pedal.
 Lillian Moller Gilbreth, an industrial engineer and efficiency expert, invented the pedal bin in the 1920s for the disposal of kitchen waste.
-The foot pedal enables the user to open the lid without touching it with their hands.
+The pedal enables the user to open the lid without touching it with their hands.

-In the 2010s, some bins have begun to include automated mechanisms such as a lid with infrared detection on the top of the can powered by batteries to open it rather than a foot pedal, freeing the user from touching the bin in any way.
+In the 2010s, some bins have begun to include automated mechanisms such as a lid with infrared detection on the top of the can powered by batteries to open it rather than a pedal, freeing the user from touching the bin in any way.
 This helps prevent the bin lids becoming clogged with trash.
 These wastes containers are mostly made of stainless steel.
 Some bin models also include a small receptable for an air freshener.

 Origins

 French

 Legislation surrounding waste receptacles was first introduced in France in an 1883 prefectural order signed by Eugène Poubelle, from whose name the French word for a waste receptacle comes.
 This order mandated the provision and collection of waste bins to each household in Paris.
 These bins were specified as having to be between 80 and 120 litres in volume and having a handle and a lid.
 Three waste bins were to be allocated to each household in order to sort refuse from reclaimable fibres such as paper and cloth and other reusable materials like ceramics, glasses and oyster shells.